deep3072/Django-Todo/README.md

-### Basic Todo web-app built using HTML, Bootstrap, and Django.
+### Built a ToDo web-app using HTML, Bootstrap, and Django.